-Headmistress: Responsible for overseeing all aspects of our SEN provision and keeping Governors Mrs H. Gee informed of the implementation of the policy.
-SENCo: Mrs Delf Determine the strategic development of the SEN and disability policy and provision with the Headmistress Has day to day responsibility for the operation of the SEN and disability policy Co-ordinate specific provision for children with SEN and disabilities, including those with EHC Plans Leading and co-ordinating the support team Ensure parental insights are considered to support their child's SEN and disability Liaising with external professionals and agencies as appropriate Ensuring records of all pupils with SEN are up to date Liaise with settings where assessments are to be undertaken, where pupils have additional time or extra requirements SEN Coordinating Team identifying and meeting SEN Ensure teachers are given any necessary information relating to a pupil's learning support needs and/or disabilities (if known) so that teaching practices are appropriate and suitable strategies are in place to remove barriers to learning.
-Mrs Makepeace-Taylor - Lower School
+Headmistress: Responsible for overseeing all aspects of our SEN provision and keeping Governors Mrs Makepeace- informed of the implementation of the policy.
+Taylor SENDCo: Determine the strategic development of the SEN and disability policy and provision with the Mrs Delf Headmistress Has day to day responsibility for the operation of the SEN and disability policy Maintain and update whole school provision mapping Co-ordinate specific provision for children with SEN and disabilities, including those with Educational, Health, Care Plans Lead and co-ordinate the support team Ensure parental insights are considered to support their child's SEN and disability Lead termly Pupil Review Meetings for SEND pupils Liaise with external professionals and agencies as appropriate Complete internal assessments Ensure records of all pupils with SEN are up to date and filed according to GDPR guidelines Liaise with other settings where access arrangements are required for assessments: where to be undertaken pupils/ additional time or extra requirements/resources Develop SENDA Plan with the bursar SENDCo Ensure all staff understand their responsibilities to pupils with SEND and the approach to Mrs Delf identifying and meeting SEND needs

-Mrs Delf- Upper School Teachers Consistent with the Teaching Standards, all teachers are responsible for helping to meet a pupil's needs (irrespective of any special qualifications or expertise).
-All Teaching and Learning staff are expected to understand this policy so that we can identify, assess, and make provision to meet those needs.
-Teachers are responsible for planning differentiated tasks, appropriate tasks to meet a pupil's needs (irrespective of any special qualification or expertise).
-All Teaching and learning staff are expected to understand this policy so that we can identify, assess and make provision to meet those needs.
-First Aid/ Medical Needs Leader Liaise with parents as necessary and ensure that all staff are kept up to date of medical needs Learning Support Mrs Glendon, Mrs Gee (pm only Maths) Assistant Mrs Leach (pm English and - Specific learning difficulties TAs in Lower school
+Ensure any SEND concerns are discussed and logged Ensure teachers are given any necessary information relating to a pupil's known learning support needs and/or disabilities so that teaching practices are appropriate and suitable strategies are in place to remove barriers to learning Review C.P.D opportunities and disseminate updates on initiatives Teachers Be consistent with the Teaching Standards, all teachers are responsible for helping to meet a pupil's needs (irrespective of any special qualifications or expertise).
+Understand this policy so that we can identify, assess, and make provision to meet those needs.
+Ensure responsibility is taken for planning differentiated tasks, appropriate tasks to meet a pupil's needs (irrespective of any special qualification or expertise) First Aid/ Medical Mrs Sharkey - responsibility for medical care plans for the whole school Needs Leader Liaise with parents as necessary and ensure that all staff are kept up to date of medical needs Learning Support Resource and assess session progress Liaise with class teacher and/or SENDCo Individual TAs in Lower school 1:1 support Y1 pupil- Mrs Fan 1:1 support Y4 pupil- Mrs Thomason and Mrs Rylance 1:1 support Y6 pupil- Miss Nassari Mr Gee and Mrs Eastwood- identified provision for specific learning difficulties Various staff to support development of reading and number-based skills